Model

 - property num_cost

-number of cost to be predicted
+number of costs to be predicted

-An abstract method to set objective function
+A method to set the objective function

 - Parameters:

-An abstract method to solve model
+A method to solve the model

 - Returns: